SteveBecmpe/SteveBecmpe.github.io/README.md

+# Project: Update the portfolio.

+- [X] Update font to something easier to read.
+- [X] added links to community social and networking sites
+- [/] updated resume.
+NOT Linked.
+- [X] update readme file.

 # Unit 08 Project 1 Homework: Professional Materials

 Now that you've had some practice with APIs and have a project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.